TNO-ropt/ropt-pymoo/README.md

 ## Dependencies
-This code has been tested with Python version 3.11.
+This code has been tested with Python versions 3.11-3.14.

 The plugin requires the [`pymoo`](https://pymoo.org/) optimizer.